-At Hartshill Surgery we are keen to increase awareness of health matters and promote a healthy lifestyle.
-All the doctors and nurses are willing to discuss all health matters including:
+At Hartshill Medical Centre, we are keen to increase awareness of health matters and promote a healthy lifestyle.
+All the Doctors and Nurses are willing to discuss all health matters including:

 - Smoking cessation

-- Family planning (including coil fitting and implants)
+- Family planning (including coil fitting & implants)

 - Travel health